Bar Issi

 Advertising

-Southern Californians have long used Palm Springs as an excuse to slow down, sip cocktails and listen to Frank Sinatra by the pool, and enjoy a leisurely desert vacation where Hollywood’s glamour is forever imprinted.
+Southern Californians have long used Palm Springs as an excuse to slow down, sip cocktails while listening to Frank Sinatra by the pool, and enjoy a leisurely desert vacation where Hollywood’s glamour is forever imprinted.
 An endless devotion to the mid-century modern aesthetic makes this area feel cool, even when it’s 115 degrees outside.
 Nestled in the Coachella Valley, the greater Palm Springs area comprises nine small towns that are all worth exploring, including Rancho Mirage, Indian Wells, Palm Desert, Indio, La Quinta and Desert Hot Springs, among others.
 This is resort living at its best, with hotels to fit every taste and style.
 So don’t be surprised to learn many of the area’s best restaurants are co-located within hotels.
-During peak tourist season (winter and early spring), local eateries are filled to capacity, so it’s always a good idea to make reservations, whether you’re visiting a new dining concept that’s all the rage or a trusty favorite that’s been around since the 1940s.
+During peak tourist season (winter and early spring), local eateries are filled to capacity, so it’s always a good idea to make reservations, whether you’re visiting a new dining spot that’s all the rage or a trusty favorite that’s been around since the 1940s.

 Looking to stay?
 Check out the best Palm Springs hotels and the best Airbnbs in Palm Springs